Skip To Main Content

 Read to Succeed Reading Plan

-Directions: Please provide a narrative response for Section A-I.
+Directions: Please provide a narrative response for Sections A-I.

 LETRS Questions:

-● How many eligible teachers in your school have completed Volume 1 ONLY of LETRS?: 5
+• How many teachers in your school have completed Volume 1 ONLY of LETRS?
+0

-● How many eligible teachers in your school have completed Volumes 1 and 2 of LETRS?: 27
+• How many teachers in your school have completed Volumes 1 and 2 of LETRS?
+28

-● How many eligible teachers in your school are beginning Volume 1 of LETRS this year (or have not yet started or completed Volume 1)?:8
+• How many teachers in your school are beginning Volume 1 of LETRS this year?
+4

 Section A: Describe how reading assessment and instruction for all PreK-5th grade students in the school includes oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension to aid in the comprehension of texts to meet grade‑level English/Language Arts standards.

-Teachers spend planning days internalizing district curriculum to ensure mastery of the SC Standards based on district provided pacing and assessment matrixes.
+Teachers spend planning days internalizing research based district curriculum to ensure mastery of the SC College and Career Ready Standards based on district provided pacing and assessment matrixes.
+CKLA Knowledge and Skills Blocks address phonological awareness, phonics, fluency, vocabulary and comprehension to aid in the comprehension of texts to meet the grade level E/Language Arts standards using the Science of Reading.
 Grade level teacher created assessments are given to ensure student mastery and PLCs use the DDI protocols to modify instruction and reteach as needed.

 Section B: Document how Word Recognition assessment and instruction for PreK-5th grade students are further aligned to the science of reading, structured literacy and foundational literacy skills.

-Students receive 60 minutes of Skills instruction based on foundations of literacy standards daily.
+K-2 students receive 60 minutes of CKLA Skills and UFLI Foundations instruction based on foundations of literacy standards daily.
 This instruction follows a systematic phonics program that is backed by science of reading research.
 Students are monitored and assessed regularly to ensure adequate progress and adjustments to instruction are made accordingly.

-Students receive 60 minutes of Knowledge instruction based on the applications of reading, research, and written and oral communications standards.
+K-2 students receive 60 minutes of CKLA Knowledge instruction based on the applications of reading, research, and written and oral communications standards.
 Students are monitored and assessed regularly to ensure adequate progress and adjustments to instruction are made accordingly.

 Section C: Document how the school uses universal screener data and diagnostic assessment data to determine targeted pathways of intervention (word recognition or language comprehension) for students in PreK-5th grade who have failed to demonstrate grade‑level reading proficiency.

-Students in the 25th percentile or below as measured by the iReady Diagnostic Assessment are given additional universal screeners (Core Phonics, Fastbridge, and PAST) to determine pathways to intervention.
+Students in the 25th percentile or below as measured by the iReady Diagnostic Assessment and/or students who are at some or high risk as measured by Fastbridge Early Reading (K and 1st grade) are given additional universal screeners (UFLI Foundations Intervention Placement Test, Fastbridge CBM (2nd grade), and PAST) to determine pathways to intervention.
 Based on data obtained from these universal screeners, students are placed in targeted intervention groups that address skill deficits.

 Section D: Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.